al1ych/dart-code-visualization/README.md

 - [x] Highlight syntax in the generated HTML
 - [x] Jump to declaration for a variable
 - [ ] Jump to declaration for a function
-- [ ] Show documentation on cursor hover
+- [ ] 👉🏻 👉🏻 Show documentation on cursor hover
 - [ ] 👉🏻 Collapse block scopes
 - [ ] Upper tab bar to switch between tabs with source files
-- [x] 👉🏻 Project tree
+- [x] Project tree
-- [ ] 👉🏻 Work with all the source files in the input project
+- [x] Work with all the source files in the input project

 ### Medium priority